funakoshi2718/funakoshi-miner/README.md

     * Wallet Address : -u tWalletAddress.worker (your t wallet address plus worker name)
     * Max Temperature: -temp-max t1 t2 ... one value (celsius) per each GPU.
 When reached solver suspends work until temp' drops to corresponding -temp-min
-    * Same Max Temp' : -temp-max-all specifying the same max-temperature for all GPU's (from release v1.3)
     * Min Temperature: -temp-min t1 t2 ... one value (celsius) per each GPU.
 When GPU temp' drops from corresponding temp-max to temp-min work is resumed
-    * Same Min Temp' : -temp-min-all specifying the same min-temperature for all GPU's (from release v1.3)
     * Password       : -p x (usually not required)
     * Log File       : -f fileName (from release v0.9)